Snarp/magnus_archives_transcripts/_posts/2017-11-08-0803-making-of-magnus.md

 #### ANIL

 So yeah.
-See what the discussion son the forums and the subreddit are going, and then also like do a sweep checking what the Tumblr community are saying about it.
+See what the discussions on the forums and the subreddit are going, and then also like to do a sweep checking what the Tumblr community are saying about it.

 #### MARTYN